dusk-network/moat/README.md

 Methods:
     gql_query,
     block_height
+gql_query - executes a GQL query and returns result as a vector of bytes block_height - returns the current block height as u64

 Class: TxAwaiter
 Methods:
     wait_for,
     wait_for_tx
-Waits for transaction identified by a given transaction id to be confirmed on the blockchain.
+Waits for a transaction identified by transaction id to be confirmed on the blockchain.

 Class: TxInquirer
 Methods: